Skip to main content

 Node replacement works alongside custom worker group ranking to automatically replace nodes launched from less-preferred worker groups when resources become available in a higher-ranking worker group.
 See Worker group ranking.

-Anyscale only attempts to launch a replacement node that's at least as large as the existing node, taking into account CPUs, GPUs, memory, accelerator type, and any user-defined custom resources, to ensure that any workload running on the existing node is able to run on the replacement node.
-You can configure the replacement threshold, the duration a worker node must run for before Anyscale can replace it, to match your workload checkpointing.
+Anyscale only attempts to launch a replacement node that's at least as large as the existing node.
+This comparison takes into account CPUs, GPUs, memory, accelerator type, and any user-defined custom resources.
+This ensures that any workload running on the existing node can run on the replacement node.
+Configure the replacement threshold to match your workload checkpointing.
+The replacement threshold is the duration a worker node must run for before Anyscale can replace it.

 {